-As you know cloud computing is ever-expanding and it is here to stay.
-It doesn’t matter whether you are a software developer, quality engineer, business analyst, software architect, project manager, or head of development.
-This course is for anyone who wants to understand what cloud computing is and how it’s changing the world of information technology.
+As you may be aware, cloud computing is a rapidly growing field that has become an integral part of the technology industry.
+Regardless of your role in the field, whether you’re a software developer, quality engineer, business analyst, software architect, project manager, or head of development, this course is designed for anyone who wants to gain a better understanding of what cloud computing is and how it is transforming the world of information technology.

 What do we expect from you?

-We will do our level best to cover all the cloud-related concepts, but in the meantime, if you have a specific concept in mind that you want me to cover, please leave it as a comment on this article, and I will surely discuss it in our upcoming articles in this series.
+We will make every effort to cover all the concepts related to the cloud, but if there is a particular concept you want me to cover, please comment on this article.
+I will be sure to discuss it in future articles in this series.